troynguyeen/k8s-projects/karpenter/README.md

 #### 6. Create the EC2 Spot Service Linked Role
 This step is only necessary if this is the first time you’re using EC2 Spot in this account.
 More details are available [here](https://docs.aws.amazon.com/batch/latest/userguide/spot_fleet_IAM_role.html).

+> [!NOTE]
-> :info: If the role has already been successfully created, you will see an error occurred (InvalidInput) when calling the CreateServiceLinkedRole operation: Service role name AWSServiceRoleForEC2Spot has been taken in this account, please try a different suffix.
+> If the role has already been successfully created, you will see an error occurred (InvalidInput) when calling the CreateServiceLinkedRole operation: Service role name AWSServiceRoleForEC2Spot has been taken in this account, please try a different suffix.

 ```console
 aws iam create-service-linked-role --aws-service-name spot.amazonaws.com || true